sunkejl/artisan/Cfwsc/create-framework-with-symfony2-components/part-1.md

 After running the install command, you must see a new vendor directory that must contain the Symfony2 ClassLoader code.

 Even if we highly recommend you the use of Composer, you can also download the archives of the components directly or use Git submodules.
 That's really up to you.

 Naming Conventions and Autoloading
 We are going to autoload all our classes.
 Without autoloading, you need to require the file where a class is defined before being able to use it.
 But with some conventions, we can just let PHP do the hard work for us.
+根据约定,让php自动加载

 没有autoloading 在类定义前 我们需要require这个文件   有了autoloading 我们可以让php 替我们自动加载

 Symfony2 follows the de-facto PHP standard, PSR-0, for class names and autoloading.
 The Symfony2 ClassLoader Component provides an autoloader that implements this PSR-0 standard and most of the time, the Symfony2 ClassLoader is all you need to autoload all your project classes.

 Create and empty autoloader in a new autoload.php file: